mmohammedniaz/pyspark-tutorial/PySpark-SQL-Module.md

 * **pyspark.sql.functions** List of built-in functions available for DataFrame.
 * **pyspark.sql.types** List of data types available.
 * **pyspark.sql.Window** For working with window functions.

+***

+### class pyspark.sql.SparkSession(sparkContext, jsparkSession=None)
+The entry point to programming Spark with the Dataset and DataFrame API.
+A SparkSession can be used create DataFrame, register DataFrame as tables, execute SQL over tables, cache tables, and read parquet files.